Licensed Lay Ministers

 - Lay pioneers, who are appointed to specific pioneering roles, helping churches to create spaces where people can engage with a church community in less traditional ways.

-This year, three new Readers were licensed at our cathedral on June 21st:
+This year, five new Readers and one Pioneer minister will be licensed at our cathedral on June 20th.
+Another Reader will be licensed later in the year:

 Details of that service can be found here.